Archive How to Keep Kids Safe on TikTok

 Activating Restricted Mode

-Restricted Mode filters out any inappropriate content.
+Restricted Mode filters out any mature content.
 Though it’s worth pointing out that what is deemed inappropriate won’t always be filtered by this feature.
 But it’s improved the more people report content they deem inappropriate.

 To turn on this feature you simply need to follow the first three steps of turning on Screen Time Management on TikTok.
 Instead of selecting “Screen Time Management” select Restricted Mode.
 You’re asked to provide a PIN so your child can’t turn it off without entering your code.